Our Mission is to provide high-quality compassionate care to all individuals with hearing and communication challenges!

 As a non profit, we are mission driven – not sales driven.
 We focus on providing prescription hearing devices that are tailored to your hearing.

-We have a new easily accessible ADA-compliant facility with up-to-date clinical testing equipment including high-frequency testing and state of the art hearing aid equipment.
-We also provide interpreting services for over 250 languages!
+We have a new easily accessible ADA-compliant facility with up-to-date clinical testing equipment.
+This equipment includes high-frequency testing and state of the art hearing aid equipment.
+Plus, we provide interpreting services for over 250 languages!

 We have audiologists available with specialties in Tinnitus, Music, Pediatrics, Cochlear Implants (CI), and so much more!